An invitation to talk with a tobacco treatment specialist.

 - Outpatient counseling.
 Your first meeting is a comprehensive consultation with a tobacco treatment specialist (TTS).
 You do not need to be ready to quit to benefit from this meeting.
 The TTS works with you to understand your short- and long-term goals on tobacco and nicotine use and helps you develop a plan to achieve those goals.
 Depending on your situation, the TTS may also work with a supervising doctor to prescribe a medication plan.
 And your tobacco treatment team coordinates with any other care providers you have at Mayo Clinic to ensure your tobacco treatment plan fits with your overall care at the clinic.

 - Residential treatment program.
-The Nicotine Dependence Center offers an eight-day on-campus treatment program at Mayo Clinic's campus in Rochester, Minnesota.
+The Nicotine Dependence Center offers a four-day on-campus treatment program at Mayo Clinic's campus in Rochester, Minnesota.
 During this time, participants live in a secure, tobacco-free setting and participate in individual and group counseling.
 Programing is provided by certified TTSs who are supervised by a doctor with expertise in nicotine dependence treatment.

 - Bedside treatment during hospitalization.
 If you're hospitalized, a TTS may visit you at your bedside.
 The specialist can help make sure you get medications helpful in managing nicotine withdrawal and cravings while you're in the hospital.
 And the specialist may also talk with you about your intentions for nicotine and tobacco use and help you develop a plan to achieve your goals after you leave the hospital.